Heating, Ventilation, and Air Conditioning (HVAC) repair and installation is a very unique business.

 4) Discuss Financing and Money Properly

 Many HVAC techs are uncomfortable discussing money with homeowners.
 They didn't sign up to be a salesperson, but now they have to talk about the cost of the HVAC unit, and get the customer to buy.
 One of the easiest ways to make the conversation about money easier is to during up the monthly payment options first.
-Mention that they are available and many customers choose them over paying for the unit in one lump sum.
+Consumer financing has made it a lot easier for homeowners to afford a new HVAC unit.
+Mention that financing options are available and many customers choose them over paying for the unit in one lump sum.
 The sooner you talk about cost and money, the more likely a customer is to make a decision.

 5) Create a Plan That Meets Customers Needs